altruisticlemur/reddit-song-scraper/README.md

 Finally, the spotify_playlist_adder.py file retrieves the individuals track IDs from the songs.txt file and adds them to a specified Spotify playlist.

 Note: The comments_generated and songs_generated files are the outputs generated from running the scripts on the beautiful songs thread on r/AskReddit.
-Additionally, the I apologize for the lack of comments throughout the code, but feel free to DM me on Reddit if you have any questions.
+Additionally, I apologize for the lack of comments throughout my code, but feel free to DM me on Reddit if you have any questions.